kevin1024/fabric_remote/README.md

 ## Project Goals
 Fabric Remote is intended to be a simple thin layer around your Fabric tasks.
 I'm using it to automate deployments but you can use it to add an API to any sort of remote executions.
 I have tried to make Fabric Remote as thin and simple as possible, with almost no configuration.
 It directly exposes your Fabric tasks over HTTP.

-## Authentication

-Right now there's only one option for authentication:  HTTP Basic Auth.
-Set the password in an environment variable when you start Fabric Remote, and send it when making requests.

 ## Quickstart

 ```bash